Petahala/Ranpu-s-tmux-vim/README.md

 # Dotfiles

-This repository stores the current `Neovim` and `tmux` configuration used on this machine.
+This repository stores the current `Neovim` and `tmux` configuration under Windows11.

 ## Structure